Last updated 7.20.2020

 – Click here to read a statement from ALTA staff about changes to session and reading proposals (5.7.2020).

-Will ALTA43: In Between be postponed or cancelled due to COVID-19?
+Will ALTA43: In Between be postponed or canceled due to COVID-19?

 As the health and safety of our community is our highest priority, ALTA43: In Between has been moved to a virtual conference.
 Please refer to a statement from ALTA’s President, Ellen Elias-Bursać, at this link.